Monday, 30th September

 The Day Ahead

-In the futures markets, at the time of writing, the DAX was down by 7 points, with the Dow Mini down by 2 points.
+In the futures markets, at the time of writing, the DAX was up by 21 points, while the Dow Mini was down by 40 points.

 This article was originally posted on FX Empire